smartdust-me/docs/docs/cli-client.md

 ## Connecting to iOS devices

-Therefore, the Smartdust CLI client heavily depends on the above programs when handling iOS devices.
+When connecting to iOS devices, Smartdust CLI heavily depends on a couple of external dependencies.
 You need to make sure that `usbmuxd` service works by typing:

     sudo systemctl start usbmuxd
 and check if it’s running: